 3 tsp. chili powder

 4 ounce can of chopped mild green chiles (do not leave out)

 9 cups water (water should be about 3" to 4" above the beans)

-NOTE: Check the beans after 6-7 hours, if it looks like they are too dry, add another cup of water and stir.
+NOTE: If your cooking on HIGH, check the beans after 6-7 hours, if they look like they are a little dry, add another cup of water and stir.